cpnha logo

 Habitat: washes

-Life Form: tall shrub
+Life Form: shrub,tall

-Leaf Description: alternate simple leaves
+Leaf Description: alternate simple

-Flower Color: greenish
+Flower Color: greenish or green

 Flowering Period: Mar. to May

-Spines: short straight
+Spines: short straight spines

-Family: Ulmaceae (elm family)
+Family: Cannabaceae (hemp family)

 Abundance: common

 Birds are drawn to the nutritious fruits which taste much like peach juice and contain a large seed that is high in omega-3 fatty acids.
+Additional Information:

 Photo Credits: